Smart Subtitles: SRT, ASS, and Automatic Matching

 Sometimes subtitles are in sync but the audio isn't.
 HorangPlayer supports audio delay adjustment — shift the audio track forward or backward in 100ms increments, up to ±5 seconds.
 This is applied through mpv's audio-delay property, which adjusts the A/V sync without re-encoding.

-• No separate overlay — Subtitles are composited at the render level
+- No separate overlay — Subtitles are composited directly in the render pipeline

-• Proper ASS styling — Full libass support with all style tags
+- Full ASS styling — libass support with all style tags, fonts, and animations